Overview

 Block Diagram — GEC Engine (MLM + GED filter)

-GEC flow
+GEC flow diagram

 Matches paper Fig. 2 and thesis Figure 3.2, including both masking strategies and the GED-based filtering.